Nursing: Pre-Licensure (B.S.N.)

 - Registered Nurse

-Dr. Nancie Bruce, R.N. to B.S.N.
+Dr. Nancie Crespi, R.N. to B.S.N.
 Program Director

 Ms. Denise Jarboe, Assistant Professor of Nursing

 Trinity’s B.S.N. program is accredited by the Commission on Collegiate Nursing Education (C.C.N.E.) and has conditional approval from the District of Columbia Board of Nursing (D.C.B.O.N.).